 EE 496 is a writing intensive (W) course and must conform to the W Hallmarks listed above.
+The course includes an emphasis on instruction in writing project reports.
+Rubrics for evaluating written assignments can be found on the Department website.

 If a student takes multiple EE 496s to complete a project (e.g., two credits of EE 496 in one semester and two credits of EE 496 in the next semester), each EE 496 is writing intensive and must conform to the W hallmarks.
+If the project is undertaken by a team of EE 496 students, each EE 496 member of that team must fulfill all of the W hallmarks; specifically, each EE 496 student must write a minimum of 4000 words.